NEMSLinux/nems-docs/check_commands/usage/microsoft-windows/check_wmi.rst

 Disabled by default, WMI requires some configuration before NEMS Linux can monitor the Windows host.

 ..
-Warning:: Windows 10 version 2004 and newer has broken WMI from Linux.
-This setup will **NOT** work for Windows 10 versions newer than v1909.
-Will update if/when fix becomes available.
+Warning:: Microsoft is making changes that will make agentless monitoring of Windows hosts impossible.
+Windows 10 version 2004 and newer has already broken WMI from Linux, and Windows Server is next.
+Sign the petition and support the developers with a donation at https://edcint.co.nz/checkwmiplus/expression-of-interest-redevelopment-of-wmic-client/

 Setting up WMI
 --------------

+This setup will **NOT** currently work for Windows 10 versions newer than v1909.
+Please read the above warning.
+We will update the documentation if/when a fix becomes available.

 **Configure WMI on the Windows end**